yashpal2104/todo-list-in-go/README.md

 # Todo CLI in Go

 A simple, fast, and extensible command-line Todo List application written in Go.
 This project helps you manage your daily tasks efficiently using a CSV file for persistent storage.
-Built with the [Cobra](https://github.com/spf13/cobra) library for a rich CLI experience.
+Built with the power of Go!

 ## Features

 - Add new tasks quickly from the command line
 - List all tasks in a well-formatted table
 - Delete tasks by description
+- Delete all tasks at once using the `-a` flag
 - Tasks are timestamped with their creation date
 - Persistent storage to CSV file
 - Uses file locking for safe concurrent access